netdata/netdata/CONTRIBUTING.md

 #### Performance and efficiency

 Everything on Netdata is about efficiency.
-We need netdata to always be the most lightweight monitoring solution available.
+We need Netdata to always be the most lightweight monitoring solution available.
 We will reject to merge PRs that are not optimal in resource utilization and efficiency.

 Of course there are cases that such technical excellence is either not reasonable or not feasible.
 In these cases, we may require the feature or code submitted to be by disabled by default.